Social care (adulthood)

 If you have an EHCP or a My Support Plan you will be able to request a Care Act Assessment, your allocated worker will be able to make a referral through the transitions meeting to request this.
 Alternatively, you can phone Advice and Contact on 0300 4560111 and make the request yourself

-If you have received support from Wiltshire Council via the Children and Young People's Disability Team (known as CYPDT) this may continue until you are 25 years old or until you are ready to transfer to adult social care
+If you have received support from Wiltshire Council via the Children and Young People's Disability Team (known as CYPDT) this may continue until you are 18 years old.

 At age 18, if you are not eligible for support from adult social care, you will be supported to find alternative services.
 You will then close to children's social care without a transfer to adult social care.